 The pond underwent £80,000 worth of construction around a month ago, and was funded through a Flood Alleviation Grant, Essex County Council, and Harlow Council.
-The overgrown pond had previously caused issues with flooding in the surrounding residential areas, as well as creating a vulnerable atmosphere.
+The overgrown pond caused issues with flooding in the surrounding residential areas, as well as creating a vulnerable atmosphere.

 At the celebration, there were councillors, contractors and volunteers, as well as near-by residents, who all came along to welcome the official opening of the site.

 Helen Gaize, who lives in Harlow, said ‘The pond was neglected and the water was toxic.
 Some days I wanted to come down and throw barley straw in.
 The best thing now is that the water will be spring fed again.’

 Nurses from the nearby Princess Alexandra Hospital used the site as a cut through, but this project has now made it an open and safer space.
 It has also added a 30-metre-long bridge, four fishing swims, and an accessible path.
 The Stort Anglian Society will be teaching disabled people to fish.

 Since starting his job in 2010, Councillor Jon Clempner has been hearing issues from locals about the flooding problems.
 He commented ‘The pond was overgrown and there were lots of places to hide.